tedddy/SciViews.github.io/README.md

 # SciViews web site

-This is the SciViews website.
+This is the SciViews website R Markdown/Knitr/Jekyll generator.
 Go to [http://www.sciviews.org](http://www.sciviews.org) to reach it.

 To compile this site, you should use **knitr** and **servr** R packages from [CRAN](http://cran.r-project.org):